-At the beginning of the month of October a large number of the new recruits underwent attestation; Private Roost was one of that number, taking his oath of allegiance on the first day of October.
+At the beginning of the month of October a large number of the new recruits underwent attestation; Private John Sheehan was one of that number, taking his oath of allegiance on October 1.

 Two days later, after the Newfoundland contingent - it was not as yet a battalion - of 'A' and 'B' Companies had paraded through the city, it embarked onto the Bowring Brothers' vessel Florizel which was awaiting in St. John's Harbour.